aherak1/StazamaBiH-MobileHikingAssistantApp/README.md

-# HikersHub – Mobile App for Mountain Route Discovery
+# StazamaBiH – Mobile App for Mountain Route Discovery
 **Human–Computer Interaction Project (ETF Sarajevo)**

 HikersHub is a mobile application designed to support hikers by providing an intuitive interface for exploring mountains, viewing routes, checking weather conditions, and managing accommodation reservations.